mykolaharmash/hyntax/README.md

 Stream parsing can be handy in a couple of cases:

 * You have a huge HTML and you don't want or can't store it whole in the memory
-* You need to generate tokens and AST while HTML is still being downloaded
+* You need to generate tokens and AST while HTML is still being loaded

 With Hyntax it looks like this